 The primary objective of orthodontic treatment is to achieve a healthy and properly aligned smile.
 To accomplish this objective, various orthodontic options are available, with the following list outlining the most popular choices for braces.

-Metal braces are the type of braces that most people think about when you bring up the subject of orthodontics.
-And while metal braces still use small metal brackets, improvements in technology have allowed orthodontists like Dr. David Markham to use the brackets and wires in a less obvious manner.
+When discussing orthodontics, metal braces are often the first type that comes to mind for many people.
+While metal braces still utilize small metal brackets, advancements in technology have enabled orthodontists like Dr. David Markham to utilize these brackets and wires in a more inconspicuous manner.

-There is no right or wrong type of braces treatment in Sacramento.
+There is no right or wrong type of braces treatment.
 Your Orthodontist will be able to determine which type best fits your lifestyle and your needed treatment.

-Getting dental braces in Sacramento is not painful.
+Getting dental braces is not painful.
 You will feel pressure and a slight pinching sensation with some discomfort until you get used to having braces in your mouth.

-Treatment time with braces in Sacramento can take anywhere from 6 months to 2 years.
-Your Orthodontist will be able to give you an accurate estimate of your treatment time depending on your specific issues
+Treatment time with braces can take anywhere from 6 months to 2 years.
+Your Orthodontist will be able to give you an accurate estimate of your treatment time depending on your specific issues.